-Mary Sutton is Country Director for the Republic of Ireland at The Atlantic Philanthropies.
-She is based in Dublin.
+Mary Sutton was Country Director for the Republic of Ireland at The Atlantic Philanthropies through February 2018.
+She was based in Dublin.

-In this role, Ms. Sutton leverages Atlantic’s activities and investments to maximize the foundation’s impact and contribution to the Republic of Ireland.
-She oversees grantmaking of Atlantic’s Aging, Children & Youth and Reconciliation & Human Rights Programs, and leads the Irish staff in the development of cross-program and other strategies and grants.
-Ms. Sutton monitors the political, social and economic climate and its potential impact on the foundation’s grantmaking within the country, and she serves as liaison to government and other key partners.
+In this role, Ms. Sutton leveraged Atlantic’s activities and investments to maximize the foundation’s impact and contribution to the Republic of Ireland.
+She oversaw grantmaking of Atlantic’s Aging, Children & Youth and Reconciliation & Human Rights Programs, and led the Irish staff in the development of cross-program and other strategies and grants.
+Ms. Sutton monitored the political, social and economic climate and its potential impact on the foundation’s grantmaking within the country, and she served as liaison to government and other key partners.

 Prior to joining Atlantic in 2008 as Program Executive for Aging in the Republic of Ireland, she was an official of the Irish Department of Foreign Affairs where she served as Principal Development Specialist with the Advisory Board for Irish Aid from 2002 to 2008.
 The Board oversaw the expanding Official Development Assistance program, providing strategic direction and working closely with Irish Aid to maximize quality, effectiveness and accountability.
 For the previous 20 years, Ms. Sutton had worked with Trócaire, one of Ireland’s leading nongovernmental organizations in the field of international development, most recently as its Deputy Director.
 Earlier in her career, she worked with the Overseas Development Institute in London and the Irish Commission for Justice and Peace in Dublin.